Chicken Corn Chowder

 Who wants to do loads and loads of dishes when you can make your meal (or appetizer or dessert) in one pot?
-Well this week #SundaySupper is giving you an amazing array of recipes that allow you to do just that.
-And I have a hearty and comforting, but still light and healthy Chicken Corn Chowder.
+No need when you can make a hearty and comforting, but still light and healthy Chicken Corn Chowder.

 Chicken Corn Chowder

 I sort of have a cookbook problem.
 I guess this isn’t an unusual problem amongst the foodie crowd, but I have, oh, about a bazillion cookbooks.
 You know how some people buy t-shirts or shot glasses or something like that wherever they travel?
 I buy cookbooks.
 I have cookbooks from London, Charleston, Vermont, New Orleans, Hawaii, the list goes on and on.
 I tell myself I’ll make the recipes to remind myself of a meal we had or a style of cooking that we enjoyed on one of our vacations.
 Rarely happens.

 Then there are those that I see on the clearance shelves in Barnes & Noble that ohmygoodnessthisissocoolandonlyfivebucksImushhaveit!!!!
 And there they sit.

 Because when I need a recipe, am I really going to page through cookbook after cookbook after cookbook when there is that amazingly wonderful thing called Google?
 And a whole lot of awesome bloggers and other electronic resources out there?
 I mean, it is fun to page through cookbooks, but with two kids, a house, a husband and a blog keeping me busy, ain’t nobody got time for that!